 The main hormonal therapy modalities for prostate cancer are in the form of injections or implants to stop your testosterone production or tablets to block the effects of testosterone.

 Standard hormone therapy has been used for many years in the treatment of prostate cancer.
 However, in recent years, multiple new therapies commonly grouped as second-line hormone therapy (new generation) have been approved in Canada.

-Thus, a cancer – which no longer responds to standard hormone with nos metastasis – could be treated with new-generation hormone therapy – apalutamide (Erleada), enzalutamide (Xtandi) or darolutamide (Nubeqa) – new agents in the therapeutic arsenal, fruit research intensive in recent years.
+Thus, cancer – which no longer responds to standard hormone with nos metastasis – could be treated with new-generation hormone therapy – apalutamide (Erleada), enzalutamide (Xtandi) or darolutamide (Nubeqa) – new agents in the therapeutic arsenal, fruit intensive research in recent years.

 Chemotherapy can destroy cancer cells that have spread to other parts of the body.
 It can be used at diagnosis of metastatic prostate cancer or when hormone therapy is no longer effective (castration-resistant prostate cancer).
 It can also be used to relieve the pain and symptoms of generalized (metastatic) prostate cancer.
 Chemotherapy can be used in combination with other therapies.

 The main modalities for prostate cancer are in the form of injections (infusion) in a hospital, with one to three treatments every three weeks lasting about 30 minutes per treatment.

 Next-generation hormone therapy – apalutamide (Erleada), enzalutamide (Xtandi), and abiraterone acetate (Zytiga) – are also new agents in the therapeutic arsenal for the treatment of metastatic cancer, according to medical indications approved by Health Canada.